 in himself to keep the law.
 For this reason we have no righteousness in

 ourselves apart from Christ.
-Paul emphasizes this fact, making the contrast
+Paul emphasizes the difference

 between those who would justify themselves through their own righteousness and

-those who through the Spirit by faith are waiting for the hope of
+those who seek justification by faith in Christ: they are waiting for the hope of

 Gal 5,1-6